 People intelligence provides real time visibility on all active, upcoming, and historical project allocations.
 By leveraging team member availability, experience, skill sets, and certifications, users will be able to create an optimized, adaptive workforce strategy.
 People intelligence includes:

-Project intelligence allows you to plan resource allocations throughout your entire project pipeline.
+Project intelligence allows you to properly implement resource planning throughout your entire project pipeline.
 Whether they are project opportunities or awarded projects, users can allocate their workforce in advance to deliver optimal outcomes now and into the future.
 Project intelligence includes:

 Pursuit intelligence offers actionable insights into your workforce needs based on project demand.
 It gives you an understanding of when you need more projects or more people, so you can make the right decisions at the right time.
 Pursuit intelligence includes: